 Property and equipment are recorded at acquisition cost if purchased and at estimated fair value if donated.
 United Way's policy is to expense the purchase of property and equipment under \$1,000.
 Buildings, furniture and equipment are being depreciated over estimated useful lives of five to thirty years using a straight-line method.
-Leasehold improvements are being amortized over the lesser of the life of the lease or life of the improvements using a straight-line method.
-Depreciation expense amounted to \$34,377 and \$33,861 for the years ended June 30, 2017 and 2016, respectively.
+Depreciation expense amounted to \$35,640 and \$34,377 for the years ended June 30, 2018 and 2017, respectively.